Sometimes you might want to ensure that your in stock products are always above products that are out of stock in your search results.

 Final note

-Of course this same approach will work for any other boolean attributes you want to use to split your results (such as if a product is available for delivery for example).
-Of course you will need to take care not to use this too much, as it will split your results intro two groups each time you sort them.
+This approach will also work for any other boolean attributes you want to use to split your results (such as if a product is available for delivery for example).
+You should take care not to use this too much, as it will split your results into two groups each time you sort them.